-Coconut provides a recursive_iterator decorator that provides significant optimizations for any stateless, recursive function that returns an iterator.
-To use recursive_iterator on a function, it must meet the following criteria:
+Coconut provides a recursive\iterator decorator that memoizes any stateless, recursive function that returns an iterator.
+To use recursive\iterator on a function, it must meet the following criteria:

 - 1. your function either always returns an iterator or generates an iterator using yield, - 2. when called multiple times with arguments that are equal, your function produces the same iterator (your function is stateless), and - 3. your function gets called (usually calls itself) multiple times with the same arguments.